 What Are the Risks of Prescription Drug Abuse and Misuse?

-Prescription drugs provide benefits when used correctly, but prescription drug misuse can be just as dangerous as the use of illicit drugs.
+Prescription drugs provide benefits when used correctly.
+However, prescription drug misuse can be just as dangerous as illicit drug use.
 The side effects of prescription drugs range from unpleasant to dangerous for the recreational user, and the effects and dangers are intensified when these drugs are combined with each other, alcohol or illegal street drugs.
 Overdose deaths are the leading cause of injury death in the U.S., and opioid addiction, including prescription pain relievers and heroin dependence, is responsible for more than half of these deaths.

 - Misuse of opioids, narcotics and pain relievers can result in life-threatening respiratory depression (reduced breathing).

 - Misuse of depressants, including benzodiazepines, tranquilizers, barbiturates and sedatives, can lead to seizures, respiratory depression and decreased heart rate.
 Withdrawal from barbiturates can be life-threatening.

 - Stimulant misuse can cause high body temperature, irregular heart rate, cardiovascular system failure and fatal seizures.
 It can also result in hostility or feelings of paranoia.

 - Individuals who misuse prescription drugs by injecting them expose themselves to additional risks, including HIV, hepatitis B and C and other blood-borne viruses.

 Even when used as recommended, combining multiple prescription drugs can be dangerous.
 Talk to your health provider about the medications and supplements you take to ensure you’re not putting your health at risk.
 Additionally, always ask the following questions before beginning a new prescription:

 - Will this medicine work safely with the other prescription and nonprescription medicines I’m currently taking?